Misconceptions about sexually transmitted diseases (STDs) can lead to confusion, negative stigmas, or misguided beliefs

 If you think you may have been exposed to the infection, get tested early and pay attention to common HIV symptoms, including:

 Gonorrhea is a sexually transmitted bacterial infection that passes through unprotected vaginal, anal, or oral sex.
 The bacteria typically targets moist, warm areas of your body, such as your eyes, throat, vagina, or anus.
-Despite its easy transmissibility, most people don’t notice any symptoms of gonorrhea.
+Despite its easy windows 10 transmissibility, most people don’t notice any symptoms of gonorrhea.

 If you do develop symptoms, they will typically onset within two days to two weeks of exposure and may include: